heaps-smart/heaps-smart/_posts/what-is-automation.md

 published: true
 ---

 Across Australia, business leaders are facing the same challenge: teams are working harder than ever, yet productivity continues to slide.
-Despite labour productivity dropping 1.2% in 2024<sup><a href="https://www.pc.gov.au/ongoing/productivity-insights/bulletins/bulletin-2024/productivity-bulletin-2024.pdf" style="color: #999999;">[1]</a></sup>, over 80% of knowledge workers said they still felt overworked<sup><a href="https://itbrief.com.au/story/survey-reveals-burnout-crisis-among-australian-knowledge-workers" style="color: #999999;">[2]</a></sup>.
-The pressure is real, and asking people to work longer hours is simply not sustainable.
+Despite labour [productivity dropping 1.2%](https://www.pc.gov.au/ongoing/productivity-insights/bulletins/bulletin-2024/productivity-bulletin-2024.pdf) in 2024, [over 80%](https://itbrief.com.au/story/survey-reveals-burnout-crisis-among-australian-knowledge-workers) of knowledge workers said they still felt overworked.
+The pressure is real.
+Asking people to work longer hours is simply not sustainable.
 The path forward is not about doing more with less, but doing more with better tools.
 Automation offers a way to lift output without exhausting your team, and very soon it will be everywhere.

 ---